KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_punctual/README.md

 ### Spot

 Spot lights emit light in a cone in the direction of the local +z axis.
 The angle and falloff of the cone is defined using two numbers, the `innerConeAngle` and `outerConeAngle`.
 As with point lights, the brightness also attenuates in a physically correct manner as distance increases from the light's position (i.e. brightness goes like the inverse square of the distance).
-Spot light intensity refers to the brightness inside the `innerConeAngle` and is defined in candela, which is lumens per square radian (lm/sr).
+Spot light intensity refers to the brightness inside the `innerConeAngle` (and at the location of the light) and is defined in candela, which is lumens per square radian (lm/sr).
 Engines that don't support two angles for spotlights should use `outerConeAngle` as the spotlight angle (leaving `innerConeAngle` to implicitly be `0`).

 | Property | Description | Required |
 |:-----------------------|:------------------------------------------| :--------------------------|